stevearc/overseer.nvim/README.md

 ## Setup

 Somewhere in your init.lua you will need to call `overseer.setup()`.
+Don't worry about lazy loading; overseer lazy-loads itself!

 ```lua
 require("overseer").setup({